 Healthy veins have a one-way flow of blood.
 A vein is essentially a hollow tube with two valves at either end that close off to ensure all the blood flows one way.
 What causes varicose veins—the blue or green twisted, bulging veins that typically appear on the legs—is when some of the blood pools inside the vein when the valve doesn’t prevent the blood from flowing in one direction.
 The blood backs up in the vein and causes bulging and the “twisted vein” appearance.
 As you age, you’re more likely to develop varicose veins.
 Pregnant women are also more likely to have them.
 A family history, of varicose veins, obesity and sitting or standing for prolonged periods of time also increases your risk.

 For some, varicose veins are more than just unpleasant to look at.
-They also can be signs of serious circulation problem.
-If your varicose veins are accompanied by the following, you’ll want to seek out a doctor’s opinion:
+They also can be signs of serious circulation problems.

 How Do Varicose Veins Affect My Health?

 - Burning, throbbing, swelling or muscle cramping in your legs

 - Increased pain following long periods of sitting or standing